openbmc/webui-vue/docs/customization/readme.md

          └─ _obmc-custom.scss
 ```

-## bmc
+## bmc Directory
-This folder contains Sass helpers and default styles for customizing the OpenBMC
+This directory contains Sass helpers and default styles for customizing the OpenBMC
 Web UI.

 ```